vsch/idea-multimarkdown/README.md

    and editing of markdown documents without full document format.

-2. Advanced features used for creating and maintaining markdown documents: refactoring, find usages, validation and auto formatting are available **free for Community or Educational** IDEs or with the Enhanced licensed version.
-15-day free trial licenses are available from [Markdown Navigator] page on my website.
+2. Advanced features used for creating and maintaining markdown documents: refactoring, find usages, validation and auto formatting are available with the Enhanced license available from the [JetBrains Marketplace].

 Release Road Map
 ----------------

-### Future Release: Version 3.0.0
+### Version 3.0.193.60 - 2019.3 Compatibility Release

 **Major Refactoring Release**

+* JetBrains Marketplace Licensing
 * Extensibility API
-* Enhanced functionality to be provided by separate plugin(s).
-* Improved Multiple Module Support
-* Link resolution support for non-GitHub VCS providers
-* Plus the usual bug fixes that come up between now and the release.

 ### Version 2.9.11